HalilUzer/virus-simulation/README.md

 Example of INPUT.txt, OUTPUT.txt and TURNS.txt added to repo.

 **WARNING:** This project one of the first big project I coded.
 So there is no naming convention, no proper use of OOP.
-In the future im planning to rewrite to see my progress but for now sorry for mess XD.
+Im planning to rewrite in the future.